What is ALA? Is alpha lipoic acid a nootropic? How effective is it? This article examines these questions so you don’t have to.

 You could think of them as very helpful stowaways on a pirate ship.

 They take raw energy sources like glucose and fats, and convert them into usable energy.
 Pretty important stuff!

 In fact, if we didn’t have mitochondria, life on Earth couldn’t exist.

-And when the mitochondria in our cells are healthy, our overall vitality improves, and vice versa.
+And when the mitochondria in our cells are healthy, our overall vitality improves.

 Naturally, any micronutrient that supports the mitochondria increases our energy levels, especially organs that are ‘energy hogs’.

 This includes the heart, liver, and yes, you guessed it, the brain.